digego/extempore/docs/memory.rst

-Each different alloc function is good for different things, and the general idea to keep in mind is that you want your memory to hang around for as long as you need it to—and *no longer*.
-Sometimes you only need data in the body of a closure—then ``salloc`` is the way to go.
+Each different alloc function is good for different things, and the general idea to keep in mind is that you want your memory to hang around for as long as you need it to---and *no longer*.
+Sometimes you only need data in the body of a closure---then ``salloc`` is the way to go.
 Other times you want it to be around for as long as the closure remains unchanged, then ``zalloc`` is the right choice.
 Also, if you're going to be alloc'ing a whole lot of objects for a specific algorithmic task and